DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/resources.md

-title | string | The resource kind title that would displays inside UI components. allowMultiple | boolean | The flag that specifies multiple instances resource kind. isMain | boolean | Specifies the main resource kind. color? | string &#124; Color | The resource item color that would used inside UI components.
+title | string | The resource kind title that would displays inside UI components. allowMultiple | boolean | The flag that specifies multiple instances resource kind. isMain | boolean | Specifies the main resource kind. color? | string &#124; [Resources.Color](#resources.color) | The resource item color that would used inside UI components.

+### Resources.Color

+The Material-UI Color object that described [here](https://material-ui.com/customization/color/#color-palette).
+You see the [following examples](https://material-ui.com/customization/color/#examples) to use the color objects.

+Type: `object`

 ## Plugin Components

 Name | Properties | Description
 -----|------------|------------
-Resources.Root | [Resources.RootProps](#resourcesrootprops) | A component that renders the resources's root element.
+Resources.Root | [Resources.RootProps](#resourcesrootprops) | A component that renders the resources root element.
-Resources.FlexibleSpace | [Resources.FlexibleSpaceProps](#resourcesflexiblespaceprops) | A component that renders the resources's empty area.
+Resources.FlexibleSpace | [Resources.FlexibleSpaceProps](#resourcesflexiblespaceprops) | A component that renders the resources empty area.

 Additional properties are added to the component's root element.